 Vervaeke and Geldhol smoke a cigarette.

-We thank Steve for his help and Jim and I recommend stopping into Lakeside Cyclery if you are ever in Clear Lake, IOBA.
+We thank Steve for his help.
+Jim and I recommend stopping into Lakeside Cyclery if you are ever in Clear Lake, Iowa.

 Another late start on a hot windy day for us.
-We continue around the lake to S. Dogwood Ave and then to B35 west to S14 where we see a road closed sign.
+We continue around the lake to S. Dogwood Ave., then to County Road B35, and west to County Road S14 where we see a road closed sign.

-We try S14 anyway and in 1 - 2 miles we are stopped by the construction crew and have to detour on gravel 1 mile west and 2 miles south.
-Going back to S14 is better as we we go the 1 mile east on a paved road.
+We try County Road S14 anyway and in 1 - 2 miles we are stopped by the construction crew and have to detour on a gravel road 1 mile west, and then 2 miles south.
+Going back to County Road S14 is better as we we go 1 mile east on a paved road.
 The wind is from the west at the moment but it is getting hot and humid.
-We are now back on track and continue south on S14.We notice we are in Cerro Gordo county and a long way from the 1847 Mexican-American War battle by the same name.
-This is a long straight road and without the detour, this would have been a 20 mile straight shot.
+We are now back on track and continue south on County Road S14.We notice we are in Cerro Gordo county and a long way from the 1847 Mexican-American War battle by the same name.
+This is a long straight road and, without the detour, this would have been a 20 mile straight shot.

 We stop in the town of Meservey and buy Gatorade from a vending machine.
 Not much is open in this town.
 It looks to be in rough shape.
-The only shops that are open are the Post office and a Bar.
+The only shops that are open are the Post Office and a bar.
 The friendly bartender fills our water bottles with ice water.
-We then continue following S14 to Alexander.
+We then continue by following County Road S14 to Alexander.